Certified Contract Management Associate

 The common and repeated application of this standard will improve productivity, increase efficiency, and reduce costs.
-The CMS™ is the foundation of the Contract Management Body of Knowledge®, Sixth Edition.
+The CMS™ is the foundation of the Contract Management Body of Knowledge®, Seventh Edition.

-Download CMS™ Second Edition and Third Edition available for free to NCMA members and nonmembers alike.
+Download CMS™ Third Edition available for free to NCMA members and nonmembers alike.
 We encourage you to share it with other contract management professionals who will find it useful.

 The purpose of this handbook is to provide you with important information about the policies and procedures on how you can: